goldchains/COMS2001-Assignment/hw1/README.md

 ```
 In order to terminate the shell after it starts, either type 'quit' or press CTRL-D.

 Use the private GitHub repository we assigned you, you should know how to commit and push from the previous homework.
-DO NOT use a public repository for this assignment!
+DO NOT use a public repository!

 ## 2 Built-In Functions